innijjer/Forensic-Scripts/README.md

-#This repository contain script used for digital forensic analysis
+This repository contains script used for digital forensic analysis